ToryDeng/scCTS/reproducibility/README.md

 - basic_visualization: visualize number of cells in each cell type and subject
 - batch_correction: compare multiple batch-effects correction methods
-- enrichment_analysis: perform gene list enrichment analysis on genes selected as CTS genes by `popuDE` or other classic DE methods
+- enrichment_analysis: perform gene list enrichment analysis on genes selected as CTS genes by `scCTS` or other classic DE methods

 The code and results are stored in `html` files. you can view these files online by:
 1. click the file name.